spacecolonyone/MarsCityState/README.md

 ![roadmap-service-platform](https://user-images.githubusercontent.com/637315/82843011-5ab89600-9ee4-11ea-9960-d2c121bee172.png)

-When the city is founded and enters its **Science and tourism phase**, the governor will be hiring the companies and staff accommodating the scientists and tourists.
+When the city is founded and enters its **Science and tourism phase**, the governor will be hiring the companies and staff who will accommodate the scientists and tourists.
 It will also hire service companies to provide the minimal set of services to support life in the city.
 As the economy in this phase is dependent on the capability of the governor to attract science and tourist projects, the number of operating services will be small, they will provide low variety of services and most of these services, if not all, will be considered essential so the governor will be contracting and regulating them.

 Already at this point the governor will provide the common **modular infrastructure** to support delivery of the services.
 The governor will also **regulate the services** to ensure residents receive adequate life support and that relevant risks concerning service outages and people health are mitigated.
 The service platform will have developed two of its three key characteristics but will still be small and funded by the governor.

 After the city passes the **First space elevator milestone** and enters its **Real-estate phase** the service platform will need to expand to support more than a thousand residents.
 It will add its third key characteristic - the **marketplace for services**.
 The platform will continue providing the common infrastructure and regulation over services and will now also be driven by competition based on the free market forces of supply and demand.
 At this point it will be common for more than one service company to provide the same or similar services, since they are now attracted by the market and not hired by the governor.

 After the city passes the **First industrial factory milestone** and enters its **Industrial phase** the service platform will need to be prepared for hundreds of thousands of residents.
 The expanded economy will allow for high variety of services.
-The service platform will additionally boost variety and innovation by opening the marketplace and the underlying infrastructure for extensions by businesses.
-As a result, the overall level of uniformity of the infrastructure may get slightly reduced because some residents will be using extensions that others are not using, but as long as extensions do not compromise the compatibility of the blocks for the basic functions the businesses will be able to add a lot to the evolution of the infrastructure and increase the speed of development of the city.
+The service platform will additionally boost variety and innovation by opening the marketplace and the underlying infrastructure to extensions by businesses.
+As a result, the overall level of uniformity of the infrastructure may get slightly reduced because some residents will be using extensions that others are not using, but as long as extensions do not compromise the compatibility of the basic functions of the infrastructure modules the businesses will be able to add a lot to the evolution of the infrastructure and increase the speed of development of the city.

 <div style="page-break-after: always;"></div>